joelberkeley/spidr/tutorials/BayesianOptimization.md

               in loop tactic observe (historicData, model)
 ```

-Given this `Stream`, we can take the first five results
+Given such a `Stream`, we can peruse the values in whatever way we like.
+We can simply take the first five iterations

 ```idris
 firstFive : List (Dataset [2] [1], ConjugateGPRegression [2])
 firstFive = take 5 iterations
 ```

-or use any other stopping condition we like.
-However, we won't give an example here because spidr lacks the functionality to define conditionals based on `Tensor` data.
+or use more complex stopping conditions as mentioned earlier.
+Unfortunately, we can't give an example of this because spidr lacks the functionality to define conditionals based on `Tensor` data.